 The ink density of solids should not exceed 240 percent CMYK total value.
 This applies to the covers of all books and inside pages if your book contains colour inside.
 If that sounds like gobbledygook don’t worry about it now but we will check the files and we may ask you to make some changes.

-For solid black on covers or in books with colour inside we recommend a rich black with CMYK values of 60% Cyan / 40% Magenta / 40% Yellow / and 100% Black.
-CMYK total value should not exceed 240%.
+For solid black on covers, or for solid black areas on the inside pages of colour books, we recommend a rich black with CMYK values of 60% Cyan / 40% Magenta / 40% Yellow / and 100% Black.
+The CMYK total value of black or any other solid colour should not exceed 240%.
+Text should not be made out of rich black.
 Elements should not be built in ‘Registration’ (100% of all colors).

 Ideally we would like one file of the text.
 Cover files must be supplied separately.
 If it is not possible to supply one file of the text please ensure that file names are kept short and sequential and starting with a digit that tells us the file running order of your book.